lukepak/demo-ci-cd-terraform/README.md

 3. **GitLab CI Pipeline**:
    - When you create a merge request, the pipeline runs `terraform plan` for review.
-   - Merging to `master` will trigger the `terraform apply` for the production environment.
+   - Merging to `main` will trigger the `terraform apply` for the production environment.
    - Other environment branches (`dev`, `staging`) are similarly handled.

 ## Usage